-The Stella Maris Sustainable Development Student Hub (SMSDSH) is a student-initiated programme aiming to amplify the tremendous energy and capabilities of today's youth in generating broader buyin for the Sustainable Development Goals (SDGs).
+The college is an officially recognised member of Sustainable Development Solutions Network (SDSN) - a global initiative for the United Nations.
+The Stella Maris Sustainable Development Student Hub (SMSDSH) is a student-initiated programme aiming to amplify the tremendous energy and capabilities of today's youth in generating broader buy-in for the Sustainable Development Goals (SDGs).